A Simple Step: A Call for Long-Term Healthcare Planning

-The coalition is urging every patient to designate a healthcare agent, or the person trusted to make care decisions on your behalf if you are unable to make them for yourself.
+The coalition is calling on every patient to designate a healthcare agent, or the person trusted to make care decisions on your behalf if you are unable to make them for yourself.
 The importance of proactive decision-making became especially evident during the COVID-19 pandemic, when thousands of patients across the nation were incapacitated and in need of representation regarding their care.

 The coalition is highlighting three key steps for community members: